windmill-labs/windmilldocs/docs/core_concepts/7_suspend_and_resume/index.md

 # Suspend and Resume

-Flows can be suspended until resume or cancel event(s) are received.
+Flows can be suspended until resumed or cancelled event(s) are received.
 This feature is most useful to implement approval steps but can be used for other purposes as well.